Anurag1101/python_guess_game/README.md

     cd python_guess_game

-Ensure you have `Python 3.x` installed.
+### Ensure you have `Python 3.x` installed.

-Usage
+## Usage:

-Run the game with the following command:
+1. Run the game with the following command: python guess_game.py

-bash
-Copy code
-python guess_game.py
-Follow the on-screen prompts to play the game.
+2. Follow the on-screen prompts to play the game.
 You’ll see your score, and if it's higher than the high score, it will be saved as the new high score.

 How It Works
 Generating a Random Score: The play_game() function generates a score between 1 and 1000 using Python's random module.